awsdocs/aws-step-functions-developer-guide/doc_source/connect-sns.md

 # Call Amazon SNS with Step Functions<a name="connect-sns"></a>

 Step Functions can control certain AWS services directly from the Amazon States Language\.
-For more information, see:
+For more information, see the following:
 + [Service Integrations](concepts-service-integrations.md)
 + [Pass Parameters to a Service API](connect-parameters.md)

-Supported APIs:
+Supported Amazon SNS APIs:

 **Note**
-There is a limit on the maximum input or result data size for a task in Step Functions\.
-This limits you to 32,768 characters of data when you send to, or receive data from, another service\.
-See [Limits Related to State Machine Executions](limits.md#service-limits-state-machine-executions)\.
+There is a quota for the maximum input or result data size for a task in Step Functions\.
+This restricts you to 262,144 bytes of data as a UTF\-8 encoded string when you send to, or receive data from, another service\.
+See [Quotas Related to State Machine Executions](limits.md#service-limits-state-machine-executions)\.
 + [https://docs.aws.amazon.com/sns/latest/api/API_Publish.html](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html)
   + [Request syntax](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html#API_Publish_Example_1_Request)
   + Supported Parameters